dailami777/form_kader/README.md

 in the input must use type= email is the input are email, others may use text

-the attribute required must be used to make sure user will the form before submit, if the field left blank, error will appear.
+the attribute required must be used to make sure user fill the form before submit, if the field left blank, error will appear.

 for the preview button, i used to send to another page